 I like to make math and science fun, given I myself was a struggling student.
 My main goal is to use my experiences to connect with my students and help them overcome any obstacle between them and their academic goals.

-Golden West College - AA, Physics
+Undergraduate Degree: Golden West College - Associate in Arts, Physics

 What is your teaching philosophy?